ece-fast-lab/ASPLOS-2025-M5/sw/README.md

 # The binary is `m5_manager`
 ```
 * The corresponding hardware design for the HPT is under `../hw/m5_rtl/r1bes_mmio/`

+### Modified Intel PCM
+A modified version of Intel PCM is included under `./cxl-hint-fault-pcm/` which has the following features:
+1. Reduce monitoring overhead by only monitoring the bandwidth.
+2. Using a share-memory to communicate with the M5 manager.

+The path `PCM_MEMORY_REDUCED_PATH` in `./m5_manager_uspace/src/worker.cpp` should be updated to the path of this compiled binary.

 ## M5 manager latency optimized
 To further reduce the overhead of M5 manager, some components are further optimized: